Federal Correctional Institution, Sandstone

 The Federal Correctional Institution, Sandstone (FCI Sandstone) is a low-security United States federal prison for male offenders in Sandstone, Minnesota.
 It is operated by the Federal Bureau of Prisons (BoP), a division of the United States Department of Justice.

+Not generally acknowledged by the BoP and in direct opposition to the facility's classification as a low-security institution, FCI Sandstone also includes a separate high-security wing complete with electric fences and gun towers.
+This unit, informally known as the "snitch unit" houses high security inmates who have informed on others and would be in jeopardy among the general population.
+The inmates in this unit are completely segregated from the other Sandstone inmates, although they are served by the same staff.